The Library has online resources:

 Get free help preparing for the English and history citizenship tests seven days a week from 3 p.m. - 11 p.m.
 Live help is not available on holidays but you still have access to online resources and tests.
 You must have a Library card and PIN to use this resource.

 Adult Learning Activities

 News Stories for English language learners.
 Improve basic English skills using real-life stories on topics of interest to adults.

-Online language learning for over 30 world languages plus English as a Second Language instruction in 15 languages.
+Online language learning for over 60 world languages plus English (ESL) instruction in 18 languages.

 Online Homework Help

 Students get help with ESL homework through this online program.
 Help is also available for other subjects, such as math and science.
 Available in English seven days a week from 1 p.m. - 10 p.m.
 Tutors are not available on holidays but you still have access to online resources and tests.
 Disponible en español 1 p.m. - 10 p.m. siete días a la semana.

 A free Web site that supports immigrants who want to learn or improve their English skills as they become part of American society.
 The Web site consists of three unique programs: 37 units of beginning and intermediate video-based courses, and 42 intermediate-level stories and activities.